sbertrand101/node-typescript-webrtc-voice-reference/README.md

 `catapultUserId`, `catapultApiToken`, `catapultApiSecret` - auth data for Catapult API (to search and reserve a phone number, etc)

-`baseUrl` - base url of this site for external access (like http://<your-site>.heroku.com),
+`baseUrl` - base url of this site for external access (like http://<your-site>.heroku.com), `databaseUrl` - url to mongodb database (keep it empty to use local mongodb server)

 After that run `npm install`  to install dependencies.